Fusion of a Toe JointSkip to the navigation

 In joint fusion, the surgeon removes part of the toe joint, letting the toe bones grow together (fuse).
 Your surgeon will:

 - Give you a type of anesthesia.

 - Make a cut over the top of the abnormal joint and remove part of the toe joint.

 - Straighten the toe so the bones will fuse together.

 - Possibly put a wire or other device through the joint to keep the toe straight.
-The wire will stick out of your toe, so that it can be removed without another surgery.
+The wire may stick out of your toe so that it can be removed without another surgery.

 - Close the cut with stitches.

-In about 10 to 14 days, your surgeon will take out the stitches, and in 4 to 6 weeks, he or she will take out the wire.
+In about 2 weeks, your surgeon will take out the stitches, and in about 3 to 6 weeks, he or she will take out the wire.
 During this time, be sure to follow your doctor's instructions for caring for your toe.

 The procedure may vary depending on which toe is abnormal and how severe the abnormality is.
 Always talk to your doctor and surgeon about what will happen during your procedure.

 You will be able to move around by walking on your heel.
 Avoid putting weight on your toe, as the bones need time to fuse together.
 Your toe will strengthen over the next few months.
 Talk to your doctor about how active you can be during this period of time and when you will be able to return to work or school.